 The appreciation in the exchange rate would make exports less competitive and imports more competitive therefore with fewer exports and more imports there would be a deficit on the current account.

 A current account deficit could be caused by factors such as.

-- Decline in international competitiveness making countries exports less competitive
+- Decline in international competitiveness making countries exports less competitive and imports more attractive.

 Cyclical nature of current account